Go Wild in Wood Green: A Guide

 Bonus Stop: Small Beer

 If you need a fifth stop (and a late night closer at that) you can venture another 15 minutes walk onward from TGNRT.
-You’ll end up in the heart of Crouch End, where Small Beer will be a perfect nightcap, open til 2am on weekends.
+You’ll end up in the heart of Crouch End, where Small Beer is the perfect nightcap, open til 2am on weekends and at least midnight the rest of the week.
 A minimalist bar space keeps it simple with 10-12 taps of London craft, often with some hard to find seasonal brews.
 Be aware though – Dorothy ain’t in Wood Green anymore, and the prices reflect this.

 Know another great independent brewery or dedicated craft beer location in/near Wood Green?
 Let me know and I’ll go there (once it’s open) and if it fits the bill I’ll add it here!